All returning students will sign up for housing through one of the methods below.

-In order to be eligible for a Special Interest House (SIH), all group applicants must be recognized organizations or supported academic programs at University of Lynchburg and have the support of their faculty or staff advisor.
-Each group who plans on applying for a SIH must send at least one representative to the Special Interest House meeting on February 26, 2018 at 2 p.m. in the Ballroom.
-Applications will be due on March 19, 2018.
-If you do not have a representative present at this interest meeting, your group will not be eligible to apply.
-Interviews will take place on March 21-22, 2018 in the Hornet Hive, Drysdale Student Center.
+In order to be eligible for a Special Interest House (SIH), all group applicants must be recognized organizations or supported academic programs at the University of Lynchburg and have the support of their faculty or staff advisor.
+Starting in Fall 2019, Special Interest House residents will be required to live, learn, and work together throughout the academic year by participating in multiple shared community-based learning experiences.
+Residents of SIH locations will be expected to maintain a minimum of a 2.5 GPA, participate in semesterly reflection opportunities, and prepare an end of the year reflection with their housemates.
+Residents will also be expected to complete 12 service hours for both the fall and spring semesters.
+Each group who plans to apply for a SIH must send at least one representative to the Special Interest House meeting on March 4, 2019 at 2 p.m. in the West Room.
+There will also be an overview meeting on November 12, 2018 at 4 p.m. in the West Room to discuss the changes for the Special Interest House process and expectations.
+Applications will be due on March 18, 2019.
+If you do not have a representative present at one of the interest meetings, your group will not be eligible to apply.
+Interviews will take place on March 20-21, 2019 in the Hornet Hive, Drysdale Student Center.

-Students interested in residing in 185 Vernon, the International House, should contact Chisado Tada ().
-The International House will be filled by March 19, 2018.
+Students interested in residing in 185 Vernon, the International House, should contact Chisado Tada (firstname.lastname@example.org).
+The International House will be filled by March 18, 2019.

 All residential students who have not been assigned to housing in one of the previously mentioned processes will need to attend one of the mandatory meetings that will take place on Monday, April 1, 2019 at 6 p.m. (current Southside, Freer, Shack, and Hundley residents) and 8 p.m. (current Montgomery and Tate residents) in the Ballroom.
 The Housing Sign-ups process will be thoroughly explained at that meeting.
 (If you cannot come to your designated time, please come to the alternate time.)